 Victory by the Winners

 The Frisian horse breed has been threatened with extinction at various times.
-In 1913, only three stallions were left available to produce offspring.
-This image symbolizes the celebration of victory over the demise of the Frisian horse.
-All the horses in this image have been winners.
+This image symbolizes victory over the demise of the Frisian horse.
+All stallions in this image have been winners (champions).

 The Symbolism

 Several symbols are incorporated into the image.
-Some are quite obvious, others are more hidden, and a few can be challenging to discover.
+Some are quite obvious, some are more hidden, and others can be challenging to discover.

-The withering tree is located in a lower area and symbolizes that the Frisian horse breed has been threatened with extinction several times.
+This detail shows a withering tree in a lower area.
+The tree symbolizes that the Frisian horse breed has been threatened with extinction several times.
 The right side of the tree shows three branches with abundant leaves.
 These three branches emerge from the nearly dead tree and symbolize the revival of the breed and the three stallions from which the current Frisian horses are descended.

 On the far right of the image there are three trees, in full leaf.
 The tree trunks symbolize that all Frisian horses today descend from three stallions and that these represent the beginning of the current rich pedigree.
 The leaves symbolize the tens of thousands of horses that have been produced since the revival.